New York

 Should New York therapists accept insurance or go private pay?

 New York has a complex insurance landscape.
 The state mandates mental health parity and has robust coverage requirements.
 NYC has a massive private-pay market alongside insurance-based practices.
 Reimbursement rates vary widely: they are higher in NYC and the suburbs, lower upstate.
 Many NYC therapists are out-of-network, providing superbills for clients to submit for reimbursement.
-The best marketing approach depends on your payment model.
+The best approach depends on your payment model.
 Insurance-based practices benefit from directory optimization and Google Maps visibility.
 Private-pay practices need stronger website messaging and content that justifies out-of-pocket investment to potential clients.

 How long before I see results from marketing in New York?